Robert Alvarez: Accolades

 Alvarez has received 6 Primetime Emmy Awards, 9 Primetime Emmy Award nominations, and 1 Daytime Emmy Award nomination.
 His first nomination came in 1994 in the category Outstanding Animated Program (for Programming One Hour or Less) for directing The Town Santa Forgot.
 In 2000 and 2001, he received two more nominations for his work on The Powerpuff Girls, also receiving one in 2004 for The Powerpuff Girls special "'Twas the Fight Before Christmas".
 Alvarez won two Primetime Emmys for his work on the Genndy Tartakovsky series Star Wars: Clone Wars and a third for Samurai Jack.
 In 2006, he garnered one nomination for Foster's Home for Imaginary Friends and another for the My Life as a Teenage Robot special Escape from Cluster Prime.
 One more Foster's nomination followed in 2007 for the episode "Good Wilt Hunting" before he would win a Primetime Emmy for the show, which was for the special Destination: Imagination in 2009.
 In 2010, he was nominated for the animated short Uncle Grandpa in the category Outstanding Short-format Animated Program.
 Alvarez received a Primetime Emmy award for Regular Show in 2012, which he also was nominated for in 2011.
 His Daytime Emmy nomination was in 2007 for The Grim Adventures of Billy & Mandy in the category Outstanding Broadband Program — Children's.

 Personal life

-Alvarez attended Notre Dame High School in Sherman Oaks, California from 1962 to 1966.
+Alvarez attended Notre Dame High School in Sherman Oaks, California, from 1962 to 1966.
 He has a Bachelor of Fine Arts degree in animation from the Chouinard Art Institute (now the California Institute of the Arts), which he completed in 1971.

+Alvarez retired in August 2023 "due to the changing animation industry and health issues."